striver314/multivariate-time-series-data/README.md

 ### MIXm1
 The raw data is in [Question B of "Teddy Cup" Data Analysis Skills Competition](https://www.tipdm.org:10010/#/competition/1352509890509332480/question).
-According to the above data processing, final we get data contains crowd flow every 10 minutes of 8 regions from 20190408 to 20190427.
+According to the above data processing, final we get data contains crowd flow of 8 regions from 20190408 to 20190427.